Red Hen Publications

 Admittedly, Dobby does seem to have been most likely to have overheard a discussion if it was between Lucius and Narcissa.
 For Dobby does claim to have HEARD Malfoy discussing the matter with someone.
 At the very least, his wife.
 But I am more and more of the opinion that Dobby is actually redrafting and misrepresenting Lucius’s orders to *him*.

-It may also have been during this period that Lucius was proposing to send Draco off to Durmstrang so he would be out of the way of any harm (even though we do not hear about this proposal from Draco until a couple of years later in GoF), telling Narcissa just enough of his reasons for Dobby to have at least figured out that this was a plot against Harry Potter.
+It may also have been during this period that Lucius was proposing to send Draco off to Durmstrang so he would be out of the way of any harm (even though we do not hear about this proposal from Draco until a couple of years later in GoF), telling Narcissa just enough of his reasons for Dobby to have at least figured out that this was a plot centered on Hogwarts.

 If so, Narcissa isn’t admitting to remembering anything to do with such a discussion at any point that we’ve encountered her since.